BenLangmead/bowtie-majref/README.md

-This collection of scripts are used to build 1KGenomes-informed major-allele reference genomes for Bowtie 1 and Bowtie 2.
-The current scripts build _linear_ references with major-allele SNPs only.
+This collection of scripts are used to build [1KGenomes project](http://www.internationalgenome.org)-informed major-allele reference genomes for Bowtie 1 and Bowtie 2.
+The current scripts build *linear* references with major-allele *SNPs only*.
 Since no indels are included, the coordinate system will remain the same even once major alleles are inserted.
 Thus, these indexes should be completely compatible with downstream tools as long as those tools are also using the major-allele references.
+We are still considering the best way to also handle major-allele indels, etc.

 #### Downloads